linrunwei/KillDDL/README.md

 10. Select the virtual device you just added under `Available Virtual Device`;
 11. Wait until the system finish booting up.
 It should take less than a minute;
 12. Once loaded, our application will automatically show up on the virtual device.
 Please enjoy!

+## V. Spring #1 Improvements
+1. Overhaul `Menu` from scratch.
+Now `Task` items in `menu` now support drag and drop to re-order.
+It also shows due date and time for each `Task` item.
+Added a color dot, which is selected by user when a `Task` is created by user, for each `Task` item.
+2. Add `Forgot Password` functionality that allows user to reset his or her password if forgot.
+3. Add functionalities to add user's profile picture and display it in the user's `Profile`.
+4. Add `Delete` button that allows user to delete a task when editing a `Task`.
+5. Add the ability to change between Light theme and Dark theme.
+6. Add the ability to edit user's password.
+7. Remove deprecated files and refactor code.